-Kasandra Hernandez
+Kasandra Hernandez Radio Personality

 On another occasion Kasandra talks about what can change in the neighborhood, the place to visit, the dark history of a beautiful view, and playing hooky.